JavaScript API Reference

 complementnumberItems outside every set; fits a bounding container.
 See Complement.

 Optimizer is one of "cmaEsTrf", "cmaEsLm", "cmaEs", "levenbergMarquardt", "trf", "lbfgs", "nelderMead".
 LossType is one of "sumSquared", "sumAbsolute", "sumAbsoluteRegionError", "sumSquaredRegionError", "maxAbsolute", "maxSquared", "rootMeanSquared", "stress", "diagError".
-The defaults match the Rust core and are what you want unless you are deliberately exploring; see the Fitter pipeline chapter.
+The defaults match the Rust core and are what you want unless you are deliberately exploring; see the Fitter Pipeline chapter.

 venn(options)